k0mraid3/Samsung-Galaxy-Book-Windows-Apps-Enabler-Use-Samsung-Windows-Apps-on-Any-Device/README.md

 --Break-down--

-The first part of the script sets the following registry values:
+The first part of the script runs as admin and sets the following registry values:

 HKLM\HARDWARE\DESCRIPTION\System\BIOS\SystemProductName: Sets the product name to "NP960XFH-XA4US".